ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/controls__physics-based_cascade_controls.md

     1. Here is what those pulses look like ([image source](https://www.rcgroups.com/forums/showthread.php?952523-too-long-battery-wires-will-kill-ESC-over-time-precautions-solutions-workarounds)): [![enter image description here][3]][3].
     1. The little pulses are the 8 KHz\~16 KHz motor PWM throttle pulses.
 You need to digitally filter these out in software.
 The big trapezoidal commutation frequency waves are the commutation waveforms, and _their frequency is directly proportional to your motor RPM_.
 Hence, you can measure commutation frequency to calculate motor rotational frequency, or RPM.
 The relationship is scaled by the number of permanent magnetic poles in the brushless motor.
 I'd have to dig up my notes, but I believe the equation is something like this: `RPM = freq_commutation/(num_magnetic_poles*120)`.
 The point is, the commutation frequency can be read in software by a microcontroller's input capture pin, and then converted to motor rotational velocity via a simple equation based on the number of permanent magnetic poles in the motor.
 Note that higher-end motor drivers (ESCs--Electronic Speed Controllers) use sinusoidal commutation waveforms, which are more efficient and have better torque, instead of trapezoidal, but the commutation frequency principal is the same.

+## Summary of the cascaded physics-based controllers used

 The **types of controllers you will be using** in your case are these, again, from inner-most to outer-most controller: